ericschmid-uchicago/macroeconomic-trends-on-bitcoin/README.md

 indicators used were the 10-Year Treasury Yield and the U.S. Gross Federal Debt.
-These metrics reflect the cost of borrowing and the nation's financial obligations, respectively, both of which could influence investor behavior in cryptocurrency markets.These factors were hypothesized to have an impact on Bitcoin's price due to their reflection of macroeconomic conditions:
+These metrics reflect the cost of borrowing and the nation's financial obligations, respectively, both of which could influence investor behavior in cryptocurrency markets.
+These factors were hypothesized to have an impact on Bitcoin's price due to their reflection of macroeconomic conditions:

     fred = Fred(api_key=fred_api_key)